gbrodman/order-tracking/README.md

 ## Amazon Report Import

 First, export an Amazon business shipments report as CSV (through the Business Analytics section of the site).
-Then, upload that CSV file to Google Drive and open it as a Sheets file.
-Note the sheet ID, which can be retrieved from the sheet URL the same way as before, i.e. "https://docs.google.com/spreadsheets/d/SHEET_ID".
-Also note the tab name.

-Then, run `python import_report.py`.
-It will ask you for the aforementioned sheet ID and tab name -- put them in.
+Then, note the file name(s) (you can move around the files).
+Then, run `python import_report.py {GLOB}` where the {GLOB}
+should be replaced by the path to your file(s).
+To include a single file, you can run `python import_report path/to/myfile.csv` or to include (for instance) all CSV files in a folder, you can run `python import_report.py myfolder/*.csv`.

 It will print out information about the trackings it is importing, and it will also print any rows for which it could not find a valid group (note: the address is not formatted like "City, STATE" so for this section I recommend using the beginnings of addresses as your group keys, e.g. '123 Fake St' (without the quotes) in your group config).

 ## Manual Order Import

 Sometimes, one may wish to manually add a tracking object to the datastore.
 To do so, run the `manual_input.py` script.
 If you run it without arguments, it will ask you for a series of inputs (it also allows you to delete existing tracking objects).
-Most arguments are optional and it will try to fill out sane defaults, but the tracking number, order number, and group fields are required.
+Most arguments are optional, and it will try to fill out sane defaults, but the tracking number, order number, and group fields are required.

 If you wish to run the input all in one step adding a new tracking object in the simplest form, simply run as one